shahid-ullah/temporary_sepas_doc/technical_documentation/ARCHITECTURE.md

 ---

-### ✅ Dependency Injection (FastAPI)
+### Dependency Injection (FastAPI)

 - Function-based DI using `Depends`
 - Improves testability
-- No global state

 ---

 ## 11. What This Architecture Is NOT

-❌ Not Microservices
+- Not Microservices
-❌ Not Strict Clean Architecture
+- Not Strict Clean Architecture
-❌ Not Hexagonal / Onion Architecture
+- Not Hexagonal / Onion Architecture

 > This is an intentional design choice to reduce complexity while preserving modularity.